Liverpool pilot cutter number 2, 1953

 In an exciting new project the Edmund Gardner has become a dazzle ship, as part of the the Biennial and First World War commemorations.

 See behind the scenes on the ship from the engine room to the wheelhouse in our free guided tours.
-Tours are held at 11am, 12.30pm and 2.30pm on Thursdays until the end of August - see the What's on section for details.
+Tours are held at 11am, 12.30pm and 2.30pm on Thursdays until 2 October - see the What's on section for details.

 Each tour lasts one hour.
 Meet in the Museum of Liverpool entrance foyer.